-•

-• Extended partnership

-• with Alleima

-Coor signed a new contract

-with Alleima Tube for delivery

-• of IFM services to Alleima's

-facilities in Sandviken, Söderfors

-and Hallstahammar.
-The con-

-SEPTEMBER tract, including subscription and

-Ť single services, is worth approx-

-3 imately SEK 130 million annually

-Ē and runs for two years with an

-20 option to extend.
-Coor's delivery

-includes property services as

-• well as workplace services such

-as reception, post, switchboard,
+Extended partnership with Alleima Coor signed a new contract with Alleima Tube for delivery of IFM services to Alleima's facilities in Sandviken, Söderfors and Hallstahammar.
+The contract, including subscription and single services, is worth approximately SEK 130 million annually and runs for two years with an option to extend.
+Coor's delivery includes property services as well as workplace services such as reception, post, switchboard, janitors, removal and cleaning services.
+Security guard services in Sandviken will be provided by Coor's wholly owned subsidiary Addici.